+The first cycle occurred over two million years ago and it created the Island Park Caldera.
 The second cycle happened approximately one million years later and it formed the Henry’s Ford caldera situated west of the first caldera.

 In Yellowstone, traces of human presence have been found, dating back at least 11,000 years.
 In the 1950s, construction work on the Gardiner Post Office uncovered a projectile from the Clovis culture.

 In 1806, John Colter, who was a member of the Lewis and Clark expedition, left his fellow travelers to join with a group of trappers led by Manuel Lisa.
 Under his orders, Colter was sent to explore the upper reaches of the Yellowstone River.

 In 1870, Montana residents also organized an expedition (the Washburn-Langford-Doane Expedition ), led by surveyor Henry Washburn and involving Nathaniel P. Langford and an army detachment, commanded by Lieutenant Gustavus Doane.

-For a month, they studied the region, collected numerous specimens and christened several places.
+For a month, they studied the region, collected numerous specimens, and christened several places.
 Cornelius Hedges, a writer, and lawyer from Montana participated in the Washburn expedition.
 Between 1870 and 1871, the newspaper Helena Herald published several articles that detailed his observations.

 In a letter of 1871, addressed to Ferdinand Hayden by Jay Cooke, the latter claimed that his friend, Senator William D. Kelley had suggested creating a law that would make Yellowstone a public park.

 On March 1, 1872, US President Ulysses Grant signed the decree creating the "Yellowstone National Park" in order to create a place "free of commercial exploitation, dedicated to the satisfaction of the people."
 The Hayden Valley takes its name from this geologist.

 In order to mitigate the insufficiency of means to protect the national park, between 1886 and 1918 its administration was entrusted to the Army but On October 31, 1918, the Army ceded control of Yellowstone to the National Park Service.

 At the beginning of the 20th century, a 146 miles road with an "8" shape was built connecting the most interesting points of the park.

 In 1959, a powerful earthquake struck west of Yellowstone on Hebgen Lake and damaged the roads and facilities of the national park.